Forms

 <label for="disabledSelect" class="form-label">Disabled select menu</label>

-<select id="disabledSelect" class="form-select">
+<select id="disabledSelect" class="form-input">

 <option>Disabled select</option>